smjgordon/bindings/lua/README.txt

-Authors: Clay Smith, Matthias Walter
+Author: Matthias Walter

-Lua bindings for the D programming language
+* Lua bindings for the D programming language

-Check the Derelict forums for a Derelictized version of the lua bindings.
+* Wrappers for states and buffers
+* Wrappers for all native lua datatypes
+* Exception safety
+* Mixins for registering D methods and classes to lua